mj2905/GestionOrganisation/Reports/Technical.md

 Defense mode does not have any particular requirement.
 In this mode, player can allocate their resources and help their team defend captured zones.

-Attack mode require the players to be in a captured zone and have their localisation active.
+Attack mode require the players to be in a zone which is controlled by their team and have their localisation active.
 In this mode, the player can infiltrate ennemy territories and place markers to capture them.
-The player has a health bar which can be decreased by staying too long in ennemy territory or by walking on traps.
+The player has a health bar which decreases if he stays too long in ennemy territory or if he gets caught on traps.

 ### 3.1 Scoring
 Player, and more generally teams, must capture territories in order to acquire points.
 The territories are superposed to a map of EPFL and generally correspond to building or landmarks.
 The more captured zones, the more points are generated for the owning team.
 The points are generated on a timely basis such as to have very dynamic leaderboards.